 What is Hemp?

-Hemp (a.k.a., industrial hemp) is a type of Cannabis sativa L that’s used for many things…
+Hemp (a.k.a., industrial hemp) is a type of Cannabis sativa L that’s useful for many things.

-Industrial hemp is classified by the U.S. government as cannabis that has no more than 0.3% THC by dry weight.
-This classification was established in the 2018 Farm Bill.
+Industrial hemp is classified by the U.S. government in the 2018 Farm Bill as cannabis that has no more than 0.3% THC by dry weight.

 History of Hemp in the U.S.